Key takeaways

 • It is possible to get a business credit card without owning a business if you earn money independently, such as through freelance writing or driving for rideshare apps.

-• Typically, on your business card application, you can list yourself as the sole proprietor in the business tax identification number section.
-Further, you can list your Social Security Number rather than a tax ID number.
+• On your business card application, you can typically list yourself as the sole proprietor in the business tax identification section — using your Social Security number rather than a tax ID number.

 • Some card applications may require you to mail in additional documents for approval, such as income information.

 Business credit cards offer some unique perks you can’t always get with personal credit cards, including bigger sign-up bonuses and specialized rewards categories.
-But are you eligible if you work for yourself as an independent contractor or freelancer, or if you have an occasional side hustle?
+But are you eligible to get a business card if you work for yourself as an independent contractor, freelancer or if you have an occasional side hustle?

 • Running a dog-walking business in your neighborhood